A label for 50 mg of Ultram (tramadol) tablets.

 Who should not take tramadol

-Tramadol should not be used in patients with a history of drug or alcohol abuse, or a history of suicide attempts.
-It should not be taken at the same time as alcohol, street drugs, narcotic pain meds, sedatives, or medication used to treat mental illness.
+Patients with a history of drug or alcohol abuse, or a history of suicide attempts should not use tramadol.
+It should not be taken at the same time as alcohol, street drugs, narcotic pain meds, sedatives or medication used to treat mental illness, according to the Mayo Clinic.

 Taking tramadol increases the risk of seizures for those with a history of seizures, a head injury, a metabolic disorder, or those taking antidepressants, muscle relaxers and narcotics.
-Before taking tramadol, be sure to inform your doctor if you have kidney disease, cirrhosis or other liver disease, a stomach disorder, or a history of depression and mental illness.
+Before taking tramadol, be sure to inform your doctor if you have kidney disease, cirrhosis or other liver disease, a stomach disorder, or a history of depression and mental illness, the Mayo Clinic reports.

 Appropriate studies have not yet been performed on tramadol use in children under 16 years.
 As a result, safety and efficacy are unknown.
 It should be used sparingly in the elderly, as they are more likely to have unwanted side effects such as constipation, lightheadedness, dizziness, fainting, and stomach upset, as well as age-related kidney or liver disease.